ARMmbed/mbed-client/docs/Howto.md

 For each of these types, the Resource and Resource Instances can be either static or dynamic:

-- Static: Resource and Resource Instances whose value does not change over time, these are not observable.
+- **Static**: Resource and Resource Instances whose value does not change over time, these are not observable.
-- Dynamic: Resource and Resource Instances whose value can change.
+- **Dynamic**: Resource and Resource Instances whose value can change.
 These can be made observable.

 **Creating dynamic and static single-instance Resources**